What makes a morning better than anything? A cup of coffee!

 Did you wonder knowing how coffee traveled throughout the world?
 Let us know your thoughts.
 What health benefits do you get?
 Will you give it a try to cultivate a coffee plant?

-All you need is leaving a comment, suggestion or your opinion.
+All you need is leaving a comment, suggestion, or opinion.
 The journey of coffee continues for centuries and it will continue in the future.

 Take a sip and realize the discovery of this amazing beverage.
 Enjoy!